Skip to Main Content

 • In the winter of 2021, our circulation student workers proposed changing bathroom signage to eliminate the strict separation based on the gender binary.
 While the library cannot make changes to its bathrooms separate from campus policy, the Wartburg campus did add signage supporting non-gendered usage of all campus bathrooms shortly after our proposal for this.

-• The library is currently part of a conversation about re-design; while this conversation is not specific to the library, it is an opportunity to take a hard look at physical features in terms of many things--Euro-centric design, yes, but also accessibility for the differently-abled (elevator, door, and shelf spacing) and those with sensitivies (colors, sounds, and lights).
+• The library is currently part of a conversation about re-design; while this conversation is not specific to the library, it is an opportunity to take a hard look at physical features in terms of many things--Euro-centric design, yes, but also accessibility for the differently-abled (elevator, door, and shelf spacing) and those with sensitivities (colors, sounds, and lights).
 This conversation is ongoing as of fall 2021.

 Library Services